Our ESIT PhD students presenting themselves and their projects

 As a result of the project, a tinnitus pitch matching scheme and a guideline for fitting hearing aids in tinnitus patients will be developed.

-Supervisor: Pim van Dijk, Emile de Kleine
+Supervisors: Pim van Dijk, Emile de Kleine

 Matheus Pereira da Cruz Gomez Lourenco